tvelden/communities/code/batch-processing/README.txt

 RUN: used as the mark of each run of the codes e.g. run1 START_YEAR, END_YEAR: the time span of the literature analyzed e.g. 1991,2012
 SIZE: the window size for the time slices of affinity network
-ROOT_PATH: the path of the root directory for all the files e.g. ../Dropbox/files/
+ROOT_PATH: the path of the root directory for all the files e.g. ../Dropbox/files     *** not "/" in the end of ROOT_PATH

 There are five shell scripts for the citation network and affinity network analysis.
 1. /pre-processing/make_dir_cit_aff.sh